robashton/blog/input/pages/Purerl Updates - Arbitrary messages and handle_info in gen servers/content.markdown

 # The story so far

-The code for dealing with handle_info was very hand-wavey and  involves the creation and registration of mappers and receivers within the gen server itself.
-This involves the use of a cast to the gen server in order to function correctly and it wasn't really obvious where messages were coming from.
-It was a ticking time bomb as far as supporting the increasing amounts of code we are writing in Purescript.
+The code for dealing with handle_info was very hand-wavey and involved the creation and registration of mappers and receivers within the gen server itself.
+This also ended up abusing gen_server:cast in order to function correctly and it wasn't really obvious where messages were coming from.
+It was a ticking time bomb as far as supporting the increasing amounts of code we are writing in Purescript goes.

 There was *some* good in this approach, in that the type of the Gen Server specified both the State of the Gen Server and the type of the Msg it would receive, and the handleInfo function could  be supplied  in Gen.init, forcibly typed with this server name.